mrhi44/InfiniteRecharge/README.md

         $ gradle clean build -PallLocal

-These commands will compile and include a local copy of the project(s) so that you can make modifications and whatnot to the source code on your disk, then include the changes in your robot code. **On the first run, you may have to run the build twice because the bootstrap routine may not successfully include the project**.
+These commands will compile and include a local copy of the project(s) so that you can make modifications and whatnot to the source code on your disk, then include the changes in your robot code.
+On the first run, you will need internet access to clone the projects.
+Any sequential runs should also be done online when possible to pull the latest code.

 ## Competition Checklist
 - [ ] Update Laptops